Arts, Culture and Heritage

 Photo credit: Do Opera [Hokkien]

-Learn how different families keep Chinese traditions alive (e.g. Bak Chang, getai) through this video series by the Singapore Chinese Cultural Centre.
+Learn how different families keep Chinese traditions alive (eg bak chang, getai) through this video series by the Singapore Chinese Cultural Centre.

-Target Audience: Public and Community Care Organisations
+For: Public and Community Care Organisations

 Minimum Mobility Status: Seniors who are bedbound